 - Higher rate – 32.5%

 - Additional rate – 38.1%

 Let’s look at an example.
-If you have an employed income of £15,000 and in the same year you were paid a dividend of £20,00.00.
-No extra tax will be charged on dividends.
-However, if you had the same employed income of £15,000.00 and the same year paid a dividend amount of £50,00.00 (the extra £3000.00 will attract a dividend tax of 7.5%=£225.00) Plus the rest of the tax you will have paid on your employed income.
+If you have an employed income of £15,000 and in the same year you were paid a dividend of £2,000, no extra tax will be charged on dividends.
+However, if you had the same employed income of £15,000 and the same year received a dividend amount of £5,000, the extra £3000 would attract a dividend tax of 7.5%=£225.
+This is in addition to the tax you will have already paid on your employed income.

 Got any questions?
 We’re always here to help.
 Give us a call or send us an email today.